-Minimum Credits Required for Graduation Course # of Credits Course # of Credits Bible4Electives3English4Fine Arts1 Health Math Physical Education Science Social Studies 1/2 3 1/2 3 3 ADDITIONAL DIPLOMAS: College Preparatory, Honors, School of Biomedical Science, School of the Arts.
-Programs have additional requirements.
-(Refer to the Course Description Catalog. )
+Minimum Credits Required for Graduation

+Course # of Credits Course # of Credits

+Bible Electives English Fine Arts 4 3 4 1 Health Math Physical Education Science Social Studies 1/2 3 1/2 3 3

 \All students will be required to take four years of math.
 Each semester grades are given for two grading periods and then for the semester.
 The semester grade is based on total points for the semester and the semester exam (see Section H.1.14).
 The grade for each semester stands on its own.
 If a student passes a semester, /2 credit is issued for the semester passed.